gastrodon/API-Docs/project-z/z.md

-        "followingCount": "int number of profiles followed by this profile", "friendsCount": "int likely number of people who both are followed by and do follow this profile", "socialIdModified": "unique social id referencing this user_modified", "status": "field or value with an unknown use", "contentRegion": "int unknown, appears to be an int representing a region", "school": "field or value with an unknown use" }
+        "followingCount": "int number of profiles followed by this profile", "friendsCount": "int likely number of people who both are followed by and do follow this profile", "socialIdModified": "unique social id referencing this user_modified", "status": "int field or value with an unknown use", "contentRegion": "int unknown, appears to be an int representing a region", "school": "field or value with an unknown use" }